Travel to and from South Australia - COVID-Safe travel tips

 COVID-Safe travel tips

-- If travelling by air, wear a face mask the whole flight.
+- If travelling by air, you must wear a face mask at all times within the airport and during the whole flight.

 - Wash/sanitise your hands regularly, cover coughs and sneezes.